-This year’s Fairley Lecture, titled There for the taking; Regional Victoria’s Bright Future, will be delivered by Mr Radek Sali, La Trobe alumnus and Executive Chairman and Founder of Light Warrior Group.
-Please join us to hear Radek discuss his entrepreneurial blueprint for Regional Victoria’s evolution over the next 50 years.
-Book your place here.
+This year’s Fairley Lecture, titled There for the taking; Regional Victoria’s Bright Future, was delivered by Mr Radek Sali, La Trobe alumnus and Executive Chairman and Founder of Light Warrior Group.
+In front of one of the largest audiences to attend the annual lecture, Radek unveiled his entrepreneurial blueprint for Regional Victoria’s evolution over the next 50 years.

 Clean air, open space, land of opportunity and safe.
 Sounds like a dream.
 It is Regional Victoria’s calling, with the right strategic management it will be reality.

 Melbourne and Sydney are growing into huge megalopolis’, with all sorts of social issues being caused such as increased chronic disease, a mental health crisis and a community feeling disenchantment.